danialfarid/ng-file-upload/README.md

-    *ngf-select="true" or "false" // default true, enables file select directive on this element ng-model="myFiles" // binds the selected files to the scope model ng-model-rejected="rejFiles" // bind to dropped files that do not match the accept wildcard ngf-change="fileSelected($files, $event)" // called when files are selected or removed ngf-multiple="true" or "false" // default false, allows selecting multiple files ngf-capture="'camera'" or "'other'" // allows mobile devices to capture using camera
+    *ngf-select="true" or "false" // default true, enables file select directive on this element ng-model="myFiles" // binds the selected files to the scope model ng-model-rejected="rejFiles" // bind to dropped files that do not match the accept wildcard ng-disable="selectDisabled" // bind to a boolean value that triggers deactivation of the file select ngf-change="fileSelected($files, $event)" // called when files are selected or removed ngf-multiple="true" or "false" // default false, allows selecting multiple files ngf-capture="'camera'" or "'other'" // allows mobile devices to capture using camera